Tsuruga, Fukui: Demographics

 Per Japanese census data, the population of Tsuruga peaked around the year 2000 and has declined slightly since.

 History

-Although Tsuruga promotes itself as the leading city of the "Wakasa region", the city is actually has always been of ancient Echizen Province.
+Although Tsuruga promotes itself as the leading city of the "Wakasa region", the city was actually part of ancient Echizen Province.
 A settlement at Tsuruga is mentioned in the Nara period Kojiki and Nihon Shoki chronicles.
 Kanagasaki Castle was the site of major battles during the early Muromachi period and the Sengoku period, Under the Edo period Tokugawa shogunate, large portions of the city were part of the holdings of Obama Domain and Tsuruga Domain, and prospered as a major port on the kitamaebune shipping routes between western Japan and Hokkaido.
 Following the Meiji restoration, the area became part of Tsuruga District of Fukui Prefecture.
 With the creation of the modern municipalities system, the town of Tsuruga was founded on April 1, 1889.

 An Imperial decree in July 1899 established Tsuruga as an open port for trading with the United States and the United Kingdom.